xsrust/ttds_group/README.md

 ## [[INFR11145] ](http://www.drps.ed.ac.uk/17-18/dpt/cxinfr11145.htm) Text Technologies for Data Science Group Project 2017-18
 This repo contains the code and some of the data used for our TTDS **Movie Genre Classification using Subtitles** group project.
+The repo also contains our [final report](https://github.com/xsrust/ttds_group/blob/master/ttds-group-project.pdf).

 There are three main folders:
 - ```jsons``` contains two jsons created using Scrapy that link movies titles with their IMDb ID and genre(s).
 There is another json inside the classification folder that contains both of these joined.